r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 ### Insertion

-Notice that what we should do is just to update the pointers of the two nodes.
+Notice that we should update the pointers of the two nodes.
 - A new node
 - The previous node of the node at position we want to add